-- (a) One subsidiary apartment may be permitted in a single dwelling. - (b) For the purpose of calculating lot area and yard requirements, the apartment shall be considered part of the single dwelling. - (c) For the purpose of calculating lot area and yard requirements, the apartment shall be considered part of the single dwelling. - (d) Two off street parking spaces shall be required for the apartment. - (e) The minimum floor area required is 40 m2 for a one bedroom subsidiary apartment, plus 10 m2 for each additional bedroom. - (f) For lots without municipal water and sewer services, the Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.
+- (a) One subsidiary apartment may be permitted in a single dwelling. - (b) For the purpose of calculating lot area and yard requirements, the apartment shall be considered part of the single dwelling. - (c) Two off street parking spaces shall be required for the apartment. - (d) The minimum floor area required is 40 m2 for a one bedroom subsidiary apartment, plus 10 m2 for each additional bedroom. - (e) For lots without municipal water and sewer services, the Service NL shall determine water and sewerage disposal requirements and a permit will be issued subject to its approval.